unlicense/unlicense.org/index.md

     $ gpg --no-version --armor --sign WAIVER

-Note that if a contributor makes significant changes or enhancements in his capacity as an employee of some formal organization, then the above may be insufficient and you would additionally need to ask for a copyright disclaimer signed by a company officer.
+Note that if a contributor makes significant changes or enhancements in their capacity as an employee of some formal organization, then the above may be insufficient and you would additionally need to ask for a copyright disclaimer signed by a company officer.
 For more information, have a look at [how the SQLite project handles this](https://www.sqlite.org/copyright.html).
 The Free Software Foundation (FSF) also [provides an example](https://www.gnu.org/licenses/gpl-howto.html) of a simple copyright disclaimer to be signed by an employer.

 ::: tip
 For a concrete example of this contributor process, see [how the unlicensed RDF.rb project has handled this](https://lists.w3.org/Archives/Public/public-rdf-ruby/2010May/0013.html).